Healthcare alone is not enough for good health.

 Community organisations (eg. Social enterprises, Non-Profit Organisations) and organisations with prior experience conducting community-based initiatives

 - The organisation must be an entity registered with the Accounting and Corporate Regulatory Authority (ACRA) or the Registry of Societies

 - Interested in creating a health-related movement in the Western Region of Singapore and other sites

 - Good track record of serving the community

 Studies1 show that 60% of a person’s health is impacted by social and behavioural factors that influence overall health outcomes, compared to healthcare which factors in at only 10%.

 In Singapore, lifestyle-related chronic illnesses such as diabetes, obesity and hypertension continue to be on the rise – despite continued efforts to make quality healthcare more accessible and affordable.

 Diabetes, hypertension and obesity are preventable and avoidable chronic conditions.
-Genetic predisposition weighs in at 30%.
+Genetic predisposition weights in at 30%.

-Singaporeans are expected to live longer but spend more time battling chronic conditions like obesity, diabetes and hypertension which are preventable.
+Singaporeans are expected to live longer but spend more time battling preventable chronic conditions like obesity, diabetes and hypertension, and mental health illnesses.

 A 2021 survey* revealed that In 2020, 23.6% of Singaporeans had insufficient physical activity.
 Additionally, more than 50% of respondents led more sedentary lifestyles, despite recognising the importance of living a healthier lifestyle.